tincore/lanterna/docs/tutorial/Tutorial02.md

             terminal.flush();

-You can attach a resize listener to your `Terminal` object, which will invoke a callback method (usually on a separate thread) when it is informed of the terminal emulator window changing size.
+You can attach a resize itemSelectedListener to your `Terminal` object, which will invoke a callback method (usually on a separate thread) when it is informed of the terminal emulator window changing size.
 Notice that maybe not all implementations supports this.
 The `UnixTerminal`, for example, relies on the `WINCH` signal being sent to the java process, which might not make it though if you remote shell isn't forwarding the signal properly.